metabolomicsworkbench/MetGENE/TestURLs.md

-# MetGENE
-A tool for extraction of gene-centric information from the Metabolomics Workbench

-URLs to test that the MetGENE tool is working well.
+# URLs to test MetGENE

-The MetGENE tool is available through the web at <a href="https://bdcw.org/MetGENE">MetGENE</a> and also as a REST API (<a href="https://smart-api.info/ui/342e4cec92030d74efd84b61650fb0ea">SmartAPI for MetGENE</a>).
-The SmartAPI page provides an explanation of the various parameters.

-# On bdcw.org
+# Test on bdcw.org

 ## For REST API-based access to integrate in user’s existing tools: